bekiralti/villas-controller-tutorial/readme.md

 # Installation

-**Assuming** we are on a Linux Distribution (specifically Arch Linux, but hopefully this should also work on other Linux Distributions, if not feel free to write an Issue or if you have the solution create a Pull Request).
+**Assumption:** We are on a Linux Distribution (specifically Arch Linux, but hopefully this should also work on other Linux Distributions).

-This section will focus on installing `villas-controller` and `villas-node`.
+Let's kick things off by installing VILLAScontroller.

 ## VILLAScontroller